 That some of my foods are my biggest triggers.
 I’m bovine sensitive which means I can’t eat anything cow related or that has bovine derivatives, I can’t eat bananas, pork, potatoes, wheat/gluten, and coffee.
 COFFEE.
 I live and breath coffee and as I had the biggest reaction to it, have had to go completely cold turkey.
 It’s been 8 days since my last sip.
 No sprouts, roast potatoes or chocolate for me this Christmas *CRIES*.

-I had started a vegetarian diet just after my birthday because meat and I have never really got on and the more I think about it, I don’t like the idea of eating animals.
-As I’ve got older I feel like I have more of a sense of responsibility in terms of where my foods/products have come from, what they have in them, where I’m sourcing from, do they contain unnecessary plastics and chemicals and toxins, are they ethical and is everyone getting a good deal out of this product in terms of fair pay, conditions and environmental impact.
+I had started a pescatarian diet just after my birthday because red meat and I have never really got on and the more I think about it, as I’ve got older I feel like I have more of a sense of responsibility in terms of where my foods/products have come from, what they have in them, where I’m sourcing from, do they contain unnecessary plastics and chemicals and toxins, are they ethical and is everyone getting a good deal out of this product in terms of fair pay, conditions and environmental impact.
 So, while I feel initially, I had a lot to change overnight, I had already stepped it up prior to going for the tests.

 I’ve stopped using cows milk, and while the first thing I went for was to replace it with another animal product, goats milk if you were wondering, so I’ve made a really easy switch to soya.
 I can’t have cows cheese so until I find a good vegan alternative, I’m sticking to halloumi.
 It’s pretty easy to substitute in the first instance because I’m not expecting my whole diet and lifestyle to change overnight.